 In November 2006 Swindon was represented in the summer league finals for the first time and came twelfth in the country.
 In June 2007 two teams got through to the winter league finals held in Sheffield and one of these teams came third.

-Whilst we still have a team who play tenpin bowling for the British Blind Sport league, we now play for the National Blind Tenpin Bowling Association league.
-We continue to be successful and two teams have got through to the winter 2015-16 finals which are to be held in Wigan in May 2016.
+Whilst we still had a team who play tenpin bowling for the British Blind Sport league, the rest of us joined the National Blind Tenpin Bowling Association’s summer and winter leagues.
+We continued to be successful and our teams have won several trophies over a number of years until the NBTBA decided to close in May 2022. .

 The club became a registered charity in February 2011.
 The charity number is 1140531.